magicmark/LentilDI/README.md

 * LentilDep.Lentil

 ### LentilDep.Provided
-For cases where you might have an externally instantiated class (e.g. a logger) that you want to be available in your modules.
+For cases where you might have an externally instantiated class (e.g. a logger) that you want to be available in your modules:

-You could either pass it as a constructor argument, or you could do the following:

 ```javascript
 const logger = log4js.getLogger('My Logger');